 Meetings of the Board of Directors may also take place over audio or an audio-visual link.
-In such a case, the Chair (or, in the event of his/her absence or impediment, his/her replacement) must verify that quorum is met for the meeting, by personally and in a certain way identifying all attendees connected over audio or audio-visual link, and by ensuring that the audio-visual or broadcasting tools allow the presence thereof to be checked throughout the meeting and that they allow the speakers to follow the discussion, review, receive and transmit documents and to intervene in the discussion of the topics, all in real time.
+In such a case, the Chair (or, in the event of his/her absence or impediment, the person who replaces him/her) must verify that quorum is met for the meeting, by personally and in a certain way identifying all the attendees connected over audio or audio-visual link, and by ensuring that the audio-visual or broadcasting tools allow the presence thereof to be checked throughout the meeting and that they allow the speakers to follow the discussion, review, receive and transmit documents and to intervene in the discussion of the topics, all in real time.
 Where these requirements are met, the meeting of the Board of Directors is to be deemed as held in the location of the Chair, where the Secretary must also be present.

-As required by the Board of Directors Regulation, the Chair shall ensure during meetings that prompt and adequate in-depth studies are carried out on the topics on the agenda, and shall ensure, in agreement with the CEO, that the Directors of the Company and those of the Group companies, responsible for the organisational structures in the relevant remit, intervene in Board meetings to provide the appropriate insights on the topics placed on the agenda.
+As required by the BoD Regulation, the Chair shall ensure during meetings that prompt and adequate in-depth studies are carried out on the items on the agenda, and shall ensure, in agreement with the CEO, that the managers of the Company and those of the Group companies, responsible for the organisational structures in the relevant remit, intervene in Board meetings to provide the appropriate insights on the items on the agenda.

-Pursuant to the BoD Regulations, the minutes of each meeting of the Board of Directors are drawn up by the Secretary; these minutes record the discussions and resolutions passed, as well as any abstention, dissent or vote against by the Directors.
+Pursuant to the BoD Regulation, the minutes of each meeting of the Board of Directors are drawn up by the Secretary; these minutes record the discussions and resolutions passed, as well as any abstention, dissent or vote against by the Directors.
 The minutes - taking into account any amendments requested by the Directors and Auditors - are approved at the following meeting by the Board of Directors, signed by the Chair and Secretary, and recorded in the relevant company register.

-During 2022, the Board of Directors met 12 times.
-The average duration of the meetings was approximately 2 hours and 23 minutes, with the attendance of 90% of the members of the Board of Directors, including 88.10% of the independent directors.
+During 2023, the Board of Directors met 16 times.
+The average duration of the meetings was approximately 1 hour and 19 minutes, with the attendance of 97.22% of the members of the Board of Directors, including 97.22% of the independent directors.
 For additional information regarding the attendance of members at the Board of Directors meetings, please see table 2 to attached to the Report.